Benefits of an Adjustable Bed Frame

 In order to extend this comfort to consumer markets, several manufacturers began producing home adjustable beds in the mid to late 1900s.
 These were made popular by brands like Craftmatic, targeted toward aging consumers.
 In addition to health benefits, modern bases also offer several comfort features like massage and are designed to coordinate with home furnishings.
 Now, adjustable beds appeal to a wide range of buyers, from baby boomers to young couples.

-A Few of the Therapeutic Benefits of Adjustable Bases
+Therapeutic Benefits of Adjustable Bases

 People with back pain are advised to use adjustable beds.
 A flat bed may not provide the proper support for the spinal cord, resulting in excess back pain and restless sleep.
 Inclining the bed at 45 degrees provides relief for the lower back.
 By raising the foot of the bed, you can relieve even more pressure on the spine.
 People having low back surgery feel an adjustable bed is far more comfortable than a flat bed.